Jennifer Blatherwick

-Jennifer Blatherwick is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 British Columbia general election.
-She represents the electoral district of Coquitlam-Maillardville as a member of the British Columbia New Democratic Party.
-On November 18, 2024, she was appointed the Parliamentary Secretary for Gender Equity.
+Jennifer Blatherwick MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Coquitlam–Maillardville since 2024.
+A member of the New Democratic Party, she was appointed Parliamentary Secretary for Gender Equity in 2024.

 Early life and career

 Blatherwick lives in Coquitlam with her husband and five children.
 She was elected twice in Coquitlam as a School District 43 trustee.

 She has also served on the board of ACCESS Youth, as a director of the Coquitlam Foundation, and on multiple other committees in the Tri-Cities area.

 Blatherwick was formerly the Director of the B.C.
 Chapter of Odyssey of the Mind.

 She is a recipient of the Sovereign's Medal for Volunteers.